pololu/vl53l1x-arduino/README.md

 * `uint32_t getMeasurementTimingBudget()`<br>
   Returns the current measurement timing budget in microseconds.

+* `void setROISize(uint8_t width, uint8_t height)`<br>
+  Changes the size of the sensor's region of interest (ROI), allowing a smaller field of view (FoV) to be configured at the cost of losing some sensitivity.
+The default and maximum ROI is 16x16, which covers the VL53L1X's full array of sensing elements (single-photon avalanche diodes, or SPADs).
+The minimum ROI is 4x4.
+See the datasheet and ST user manual [UM2555](https://www.st.com/resource/en/user_manual/dm00600212-vl53l1x-ultra-lite-driver-multiple-zone-implementation-stmicroelectronics.pdf) for more information.

+* `void getROISize(uint8_t * width, uint8_t * height)`<br>
+  Retrieves the size of the sensor's currently configured ROI.
+This function takes pointers to two `uint8_t`s and copies the width and height values to those locations.

+* `void setROICenter(uint8_t spadNum)`<br>
+  Sets the center of the sensor's ROI, allowing the sensor's FoV to be shifted off-center when a smaller FoV is configured. `spadNum` is the number of the selected center SPAD; information on selecting a SPAD number are in vl53l1x.cpp and [UM2555](https://www.st.com/resource/en/user_manual/dm00600212-vl53l1x-ultra-lite-driver-multiple-zone-implementation-stmicroelectronics.pdf).
+The default center SPAD is 199, which centers the sensor's FoV.

+* `uint8_t getROICenter()`<br>
+  Returns the number of the currently configured center SPAD, which determines the center of the sensor's ROI.

 * `void startContinuous(uint32_t period_ms)`<br>
   Starts continuous ranging measurements.
 The specified inter-measurement period in milliseconds determines how often the sensor takes a measurement; if it is shorter than the timing budget, the sensor will start a new measurement as soon as the previous one finishes.